Sean Connery, Oscar winner and legendary James Bond star, has died at 90

 "It was a privilege to have known Sean," Sturgeon continued.
 "When I last spoke to him it was clear even then that his health was failing - but the voice, the spirit and the passion that we all loved so well were still there.
 I will miss him.
 Scotland will miss him.
 The world will miss him."

+His films also include "Marnie," "Highlander," "Murder on the Orient Express," "Indiana Jones and the Last Crusade," and "The Hunt for Red October."

-In 1999, People magazine named Connery the Sexiest Man of the Century.
+In 1999, Connery received a lifetime achievement award in the United States with a Kennedy Center Honor.
+The same year, People magazine named Connery the Sexiest Man of the Century.

+Connery was devoted to his home country, using his fame to push for the re-establishment of a Scottish parliament.
+Also in 1999, he addressed the first session of the reconvened body.

-In 2012, Connery talked to 60 Minutes about being typecast as Bond and working to differentiate himself from the role.
+Connery talked to 60 Minutes in 1999 about being typecast as Bond and working to differentiate himself from the role.

 "There's really only so much you can do in terms of trying to change their view of something," Connery said on "Bond" fans.
 "I just found it became very limiting."